caunt/Mojang-TrustStore/README.md

 The root cause is that default Java 8 (before 8u91) default truststore lacks the DigiCert Global Root G2 that now anchors *.mojang.com (issued by Microsoft Azure RSA TLS Issuing CA 04).

-Mojangs may fix this by switching back to a CA bundled with Java 8.
+_Mojangs may fix this by switching back to a CA bundled with Java 8._

+As a temporary fix - users can tell the JVM to use truststore that includes DigiCert Global Root G2.

 # ✅ FIX